cyberbotics/webots-doc/guide/object-road.md

 ### Road Field Summary

-- `name`: Could contain the street name
+- `name`: Optionally defines the street name

-- `id`: Could contain a unique ID.
+- `id`: Optionally defines a unique ID.
 A unique ID is required to use the SUMO exporter.

-- `startJunction`: Could contain a reference to the Crossroad connected at the first Road waypoint.
+- `startJunction`: Optionally defines a reference to the Crossroad connected at the first Road waypoint.
 Setting correctly this field is required to use the SUMO exporter.

-- `endJunction`: Could contain a reference to the Crossroad connected at the last Road waypoint.
+- `endJunction`: Optionally defines a reference to the Crossroad connected at the last Road waypoint.
 Setting correctly this field is required to use the SUMO exporter.

 - `width`: Defines the total width of the road (excluding sidewalk).